 Connor Gilhooly is in a bind.
 He needs a specialty cake for an upcoming fundraiser and puts himself—and his company’s reputation—in Regina’s capable hands.
 What he doesn’t plan on is falling for a woman with heartbreak in her eyes or dealing with a wise-guy father and a disapproving family.

 Can Regina lay her past to rest and trust the man who’s awoken her heart?

 Read an Excerpt

-The authors will be giving away a $25 Amazon or B/N GC to a randomly drawn winner via Rafflecopter during the tour
+Peggy Jaeger will be awarding a $20 Amazon/BN GC to a randomly drawn winner via Rafflecopter during the tour.

 a Rafflecopter giveaway

 Follow the Tour

 December 12: Fabulous and Brunette

 December 18: Notes From a Romantic’s Heart – review

 December 19: Lauries Thoughts and Reviews